The Best October Prime Day Samsung Deals: Save on TVs, Phones and More

 If your cell phone screen is still cracked, your smart TV image lacks vibrant color, or your tablet can't hold a charge, it is definitely time for an upgrade.
 The best devices often come with high price tags, but Amazon's October Prime Day is one of the biggest shopping events of the year and is overflowing with tech deals right now.

-Prime Big Deal Days, running Tuesday, October 10 through Wednesday, October 11, is the perfect opportunity to grab a bargain on Samsung's hottest products.
+Prime Big Deal Days runs until midnight tonight, which means there's still time to grab a bargain on Samsung's hottest products.
 From the newest foldable smartphones to the stylish Frame TV, the October Prime Day sale has Samsung devices available at the lowest prices this year ahead of the Black Friday holiday rush.

 To help you pick up a discounted bigger-ticket item, we hunted down the best Amazon Prime Day Samsung deals available now.
 These Samsung deals are so good they're not promised to last.
 Save on Samsung TVs, Galaxy smartphones, and tablets before they're gone.